open-oni/open-oni/docs/install/bot-protection.md

 ## Common Setup

 We chose to separate the "protected path" configuration from the service that does the protecting.
-This should make it easy to use TPS or Anubis (or some other option we haven't even considered) in a very similar way.
+Both services register the network alias `challenger`, which is what the Caddy snippets proxy to, so the same Caddy configuration works for TPS or Anubis (or some other option we haven't even considered) - the only choice you make is which compose file to include.

 If you choose to enable either service, you follow roughly the same steps:

-1. Include one of the bot protection services' compose files in your stack
+1. Include one (and only one) of the bot protection services' compose files in your stack
 2. Set up service-specific configuration / files
-3. Copy the common "server" snippet, `docker/caddy/examples/bot-protection.server.caddyfile`, into the Caddy configuration volume, `caddy-conf`
+3. Copy the "server" snippet, `docker/caddy/examples/bot-protection.server.caddyfile`, into the Caddy configuration volume, `caddy-conf`
-4. Copy a service-specific "site" snippet (`docker/caddy/examples/bot-protection-*.site.caddyfile`) into the Caddy configuration volume, and edit as needed to alter protected URLs
+4. Copy the "site" snippet, `docker/caddy/examples/bot-protection.site.caddyfile`, into the Caddy configuration volume, and edit as needed to alter protected URLs

 ### Include a bot-protection service